Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

 Two sentences, no unnecessary words.
-Purpose is stated first, followed by constraints and auth requirement.
+The purpose is front-loaded, and every sentence adds value: action, parameters, constraints, and auth requirement.
 Highly efficient.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.